-- Plot apc_test and include the plot in your report. - What is the fundamental period of apc_test? - Approximately how many periods are included in apc_test? - Use apc to estimate the amplitude and phase of this sinusoid.
-What are the amplitude and phase errors for this signal? - (e) (APC in many non-ideal cases) Now we wish to examine a large number of different lengths of this sinusoid.
+- (e) (APC in many non-ideal cases) Now we wish to examine a large number of different lengths of this sinusoid.
 You will do this by writing a for loop that repeats the previous part for many different values of the length of the incoming sinusoid.
-Specifically, write a for loop with loop counter support_length ranging over values of 1:0.1:50 seconds.
+Specifically, write a for loop with loop counter support\length ranging over values of 1:0.1:50 seconds.
 In each iteration of the loop, you should - i.
-Set apc_support equal to 0:0.1: (support_length-0.1), - ii.
-Recalculate apc_test using the new apc_support, - iii.
-Use apc to estimate the amplitude and phase of apc_test, and - iv.
+Set apc\support equal to 0:0.1:(support\length-0.1), - ii.
+Recalculate apc\test using the new apc\support, - iii.
+Use apc to estimate the amplitude and phase of apc\test, and - iv.
 Store these estimates in two separate vectors.